Kalmy8/Obsidian-DS-Base/Programming/SOLID principles.md

 #🃏/oop-basics
 Name each of the SOLID principles.
-For each principle, describe benefits of it's usage and provide a simple example of the principle violation/commitement
+For each principle, describe benefits of it's usage and provide a simple example of the principle violation/comitement
 ?
 Let's break down each SOLID principle, exploring their benefits and illustrating both violations and good practices with simple Python examples:
 **1. Single Responsibility Principle (SRP)**
-   - **Description:** A class should have one, and only one, reason to change.
+   - **Description:** A class/module/function/service should have one, and only one, reason to change.
 In other words, a class should have only one job or responsibility.
    - **Benefits:**
       - **Increased Cohesion:** Makes classes more focused and understandable.
       - **Reduced Coupling:**  Minimizes dependencies between classes, making them easier to change independently.